 About Scooby Werkstatt (YouTube: Scooby1961)

 I got a late start in fitness, I was one of those awkward, lanky, clumsy kids who always got picked last when choosing teams in PE class – not athletic in the slightest.
 I really didn’t do anything fitness wise till I was 21 and started lifting weights.
 After starting to lift weights, a wonderful thing happened.
 My confidence and self-esteem skyrocketed and I wasn’t painfully shy any more.
 With my newfound strength and confidence I discovered that I actually liked sports!
 Although I completely lack natural athletic ability, I found that I could get better with practice.
 I picked up skating, hiking, volleyball, cycling, windsurfing, running and swimming.
 I’m 53 years old now and have been lifting weights an hour a day, five-six days a week, 52 weeks a year, for the last 30 years.
 I take at most one week off from weights a year, but usually only skip a day or two.
 I reached my genetic potential at about age 40 and my strength, weight and bodyfat has remained essentially constant since then.
 Although I workout even harder and smarter now than I did at age 30, because of my age the hard work just prevents a backslide.
 Since gaining mass is no longer a possibility, the last five years I have focused my fitness goals on endurance events and sports.
 I have been doing long distance cycling races and triathlons and in 2012 achieved my fitness goals of doing a double century (200 mile bike race) and Half Ironman triathlon.
-Please read about my current goals!
+In 2015 my goals are to bike across Burma and do my first men’s physique contest.
+Please read about my goals!

 Who IS Scooby Werkstatt?